Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Methodology

 \useshortskip

-Since the computation of containment score can be treated as a sparse matrix multiplication, the query time is significantly lower than using other similarity metrics, but it still remains a fundamentally $\mathcal{O}(|N|)$ operation.
-In comparison, MinHash LSH offers $\mathcal{O}(log|N|)$ retrieval time by converting binary features into compact signatures using the minwise hash function family that preserves Jaccard similarity and hashing those signatures into buckets.
-In more detail, the minwise hash family applies a random permutation $\pi$ on the feature set ($F(q)$) and stores the minimum value, where $F(.)$ is a featurisation function giving a binary set for input vector $q$: $h_{\pi}(F(q)) = min(\pi(F(q)))$.
+The computation of the containment score can be treated as a sparse matrix multiplication~\cite{luan2019} which means that the resulting query time can be fast, leveraging high performance libraries for numerical linear algebra.
+However containment score still remains a fundamentally $\mathcal{O}(|N|)$ operation, with the computation growing linearly with the dataset size $N$.
+In comparison, MinHash LSH, described in Section~\ref{sec:definitions} offers $\mathcal{O}(log|N|)$ retrieval time.

-It is a well known result that the probability of $Pr(h_{\pi}(F(q_{1}))=h_{\pi}(F(q_{2})))$ is equal to the Jaccard similarity between the underlying sets~\cite{Broder98}.
-The Minhash signatures can be much more compact than the underlying sets, saving memory.
-LSH is applied to these sets to enable a faster and more scalable approach for similarity search as evidenced in our experimental results.
 Asymmetric transformation~\cite{shrivastava2015asymmetric} proposes a variant of Minhash for containment score instead of the Jaccard similarity.
 In this approach, padding is performed to obtain vectors of the same fixed length prior to applying the hash functions.
 The query snippet is not padded.
-However this approach is suboptimal for code-to-code recommendation: if we pad every snippet to the maximum length in the corpus, this will create a large MinHash signature as suggested by the heavy-tail in Figure \ref{fig:skewdist} and therefore will result in very high computational and memory cost.
+However this approach is sub-optimal for code-to-code recommendation: if we pad every snippet to the maximum length in the corpus, this will create a large MinHash signature as suggested by the heavy-tail in Figure \ref{fig:skewdist} and therefore will result in very high computational and memory cost.

 We adapt traditional feature scoring techniques used in IR, such as the Term Frequency-Inverse Document Frequency (TF-IDF), to the source code domain.
 Specifically, we use a scoring function to rank the features based on relevance and only retain those within the predefined range for Minhashing.
 We then leverage Locality Sensitive Hashing (LSH) on these MinHash signatures, such that the probability of collision only depends on relevant features, thus counteracting the data skewness and improving retrieval performance.
 The approximately similar snippets are retrieved in $\mathcal{O}(log|N|)$ time and limit the subsequent exact similarity search to only a small subset of the corpora.
 It is important to note that this approach is agnostic to the chosen feature selection techniques.
-The next section describes our feature selection methods and the application of Minhash.
+The next section describes our feature selection methods and the application of Minhash-LSH.